docker-archive/classicswarm/docs/install-on-aws.md

 1. Log in to your Amazon AWS account and open the Home Console.

-2. Open the EC2 Dashboard, create an instance using the *Amazon Linux AMI*.
+2. Open the EC2 Dashboard and create an instance using the *Amazon Linux AMI*.

 4. Connect to the instance using SSH.